ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Packaging methodology should be inherited from existing Agency procedures as each application has unique requirements.
 It is possible to repacked existing applications into an msix format which is compatible with both Intune and SCCM delivery.

-Table 43 Additional Enterprise Applications Design Decisions for cloud native implementations
+Enterprise Applications Design Decisions for cloud native implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---